Cielquan/commit-msg-jira-hook/README.rst

 |

-commit-msg hook for jira issue verification with pre-commit.
+commit-msg hook for pre-commit to verify jira issues in commit messages.

+See also: https://github.com/pre-commit/pre-commit

 *Works only with python version >= 3.6*

-See also: https://github.com/pre-commit/pre-commit

-Add this to your ``.pre-commit-config.yaml``:
+Add this to your project's ``.pre-commit-config.yaml`` file:

 .. code-block:: yaml